mugnierlab/Smith2024/README.md

 # Smith2024
 mosaic-vsg-scripts

-VSG-AMP-Seq: A detailed Readme found within the VSG-AMP-Seq Folder.
+VSG-AMP-Seq: A detailed Readme can be found within the VSG-AMP-Seq Folder.
 A vignette is included.